-Q4.3: What are the steps for determining the Net Premium Reserve for universal life policies without secondary guarantees, and for universal life policies where the secondary guarantee in the policy is five years or less?
+Q 4.3: What are the steps for determining the Net Premium Reserve for a universal life policy without a secondary guarantee, and for a universal life policy with a secondary guarantee?

-A: Per VM-20 Section 3.A.2, if a universal life policy form has no secondary guarantee at any time, then the Net Premium Reserve must be determined according to the requirements in VM-A and VM-C.
+A: Per VM-20 Section 3.A.2, if a universal life policy form has no secondary guarantee as defined in VM-20, then the Net Premium Reserve must be determined according to the requirements in VM-A, VM-C, and VM-M. These are the same requirements applicable before the operative date of the Valuation Manual.